-If you want to work in the rainforest, our Conservation & Environment project is an hour's flight from Lima to Puerto Maldonado, followed by a two-hour boat trip up the Madre de Dios river - it's a jungle adventure just to get there!
+If you want to work in the rainforest, our Conservation & Environment project is an hour's flight from Lima to Puerto Maldonado, followed by a one hour boat trip up the Madre de Dios river - it's a jungle adventure just to get there!

 General Information on Peru

 Peru, which is five times the size of the UK, was shaped by the Incas and the Spanish.
 Hispanic and Amerindians live, for the most part, in harmony, and Spanish and Quechua are both spoken in the markets of the Sacred Valley of the Incas, as well as in Lima.

 The mysterious and magnificent lost city of Machu Picchu attracts tourists, archaeologists and historians alike.
 Incan ruins are everywhere; you will find they even form part of the structure for modern day buildings!